kilo8deltapapa/waslist/README.md

 - https://pypi.org/project/adif-io/
 - https://pypi.org/project/pyhamtools/

-usa_states.txt and ca_provinces.txt must be co-located in the same folder with the .exe or .py file.
+usa_states.txt and ve_provinces.txt must be co-located in the same folder with the .exe or .py file.

 ## Installation